-The Project Site Set Up Plan for Build phase (appended to this CEMP - Appendix A) identifies the location of the following on areas on site for the duration of the project
+The Project Site Set Up Plan identifies the location of the following on areas on site for the duration of the project

 - Vehicular access

 - Pedestrian access

 - Welfare facilities

 - Materials storage

 - Waste management

 - On-site parking

 - Assembly point

 - Smoking area

 The Site Manager will be responsible for the logistics of the deliveries and materials storage.
 This is to minimise both offsite and on-site congestion.
 Material storage will be in phases with easy access to minimise breakage and waste.
 The delivery vehicles will enter site and egress the site in a forward movement.
 The vehicles for site management/visitors and operatives are to be parked in the designated areas.
 There will be a general policy of no off-site car parking and the site labour force will be encouraged to share rides or use public transport.